TheDahv/dahvsite/posts/side-projects-a-blessing-and-a-distraction.md

 ---
 title: Side Projects - A blessing and a distraction
 date: 2011-07-05
+summary: !
-summary: A run-down through my various side-projects.
+  A run-down through my various side-projects.
+Read through what I've been working on and check out links to code, demos, and lessons learned.
 ---

 The weekly rhythm of What's For Dinner definitely broke down a few weeks ago.
 That doesn't mean development stopped at all though!